timeplus-io/docs/docs/faq.md

 # Frequently Asked Questions

-## How to join the public beta?

-We appreciate your interest in our beta program.
-Everyone is invited to sign up the free beta via https://beta.timeplus.cloud

 ## Can I run Timeplus in our own cloud VPC or on-prem?

-In this initial phase of the public beta, we only provide AWS-based fully-managed testing environment for you.
+In the first few releases of Timeplus, our focus is the AWS-based fully-managed cloud service.
+Supporting other cloud vendors, or hybird cloud is certainly doable.
 Please contact us with your requirements.

 ## How much data I can load into Timeplus?

-During the beta, the total storage for each workspace is 20GB by default.
-Please contact us if you need to load or keep more data during the beta test.
+For free accounts, the total storage for each workspace is 20GB by default.
+Please contact us if you need to load or keep more data.

 ## Can I invite other members to my workspace?